Mu-L/simplenote-macos/readme.md

 #### SwiftLint

 We use [SwiftLint](https://github.com/realm/SwiftLint) to enforce a common style for Swift code.
-If you plan to write code, SwiftLint is going to be installed when you run `bundle exec pod install` and SwiftLint will run during the build.
+If you plan to write code, SwiftLint is going to be installed when you run a build from Xcode.

 No commit should have lint warnings or errors.

 ### Open Xcode